Binary star: Astrophysics

+Astrophysical importance

+Binary star systems are critical laboratories for measuring fundamental stellar properties because the orbital dynamics allow determination of the masses and radii of stars with high precision.
+They also play key roles in the production of exotic objects such as neutron star binaries and black hole binaries, which are sources of gravitational waves.

 Binaries provide the best method for astronomers to determine the mass of a distant star.
 The gravitational pull between them causes them to orbit around their common center of mass.
 From the orbital pattern of a visual binary, or the time variation of the spectrum of a spectroscopic binary, the mass of its stars can be determined, for example with the binary mass function.
 In this way, the relation between a star's appearance (temperature and radius) and its mass can be found, which allows for the determination of the mass of non-binaries.

 Because a large proportion of stars exist in binary systems, binaries are particularly important to our understanding of the processes by which stars form.
 In particular, the period and masses of the binary tell us about the amount of angular momentum in the system.
 Because this is a conserved quantity in physics, binaries give us important clues about the conditions under which the stars were formed.